MJstephenson/game-reviews/README.md

 ### New Site Users

 - As a new site user, I would like to be able to register for an account with a username and password.
-- As a new site user, I would like to be able to login with my username and password, so that I can access my account.
+- As a new site user, I would like to be able to log in with my username and password, so that I can access my account.
-- As a new site user, I would like to be able to logout of my account.
+- As a new site user, I would like to be able to log out of my account.
 - As a new site user, I would like to be able to see my profile page, so that I can quickly see the reviews I have made.
 - As a new site user, I would like to be able to make a review/s of master system games.
 - As a new site user, I would like to be able to see my game review/s, so that I can edit them.